tabiya-tech/taxonomy-model-application/backend/README.md

 ## Building

-To build the React application, execute the following command:
+To build the backend application, execute the following command:

 ```
 yarn build